jacksund/simmate/docs/parameters.md

 ## algorithm
 This parameter is specific to the BadELf workflows in the warrenapp.
 Options include `badelf`, `voronelf`, or `zero-flux`.

+`zero-flux` will use traditional bader-like partitioning. `voronelf` will use planes located at minima in the ELF along atomic bonds. `badelf` will use a hybrid, separating atoms with planes and bare electrons with a zero-flux surface.

 === "yaml"
     ``` yaml
     algorithm: badelf